Over the past few years, USB mics have been INCREASINGLY popular for home recording, singing, music, instruments, and vocals.

 This is very practical during meetings, podcasts, interviews, and whatnot.

 How Do I Stop My Mic From Picking Up Background Noise?

 The proper way is to fix the settings and the environment you’re in.
-We’ll give you a rundown on how to do this.
+I’ll give you a rundown on how to do this.

 First, check your surroundings.
-Turn off any appliance that may cause disruptions or any unwanted noise that your mic can pick up.
+Turn off any appliance that may cause disruptions or unwanted noise your mic can pick up.